matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

     build.sh --build-as-exe
       -> generates texconv and texassemble in the project root. build.sh --use-optional-formats
-      -> generates libtexconv.so with JPEG and PNG support. build.sh --use-optional-formats --build-as-exe
+      -> generates libtexconv.so with JPEG, PNG, and EXR support. build.sh --use-optional-formats --build-as-exe
-      -> generates texconv and texassemble with JPEG and PNG support.
+      -> generates texconv and texassemble with JPEG, PNG, EXR support.
 ```